 The southern wing of the home contains the garage, storage, and game room and is oriented specifically to cut down on midday solar gain to the outdoor bridge terrace.
 It is stable and simple in form, with minimal articulation, a constructed stone akin to one that could be found on the given natural site.

-The first wing holds the master suite and public spaces, such as living, dining and kitchen, and benefits greatly from site’s wooded surroundings and expansive views.
-The kitchen, the hub of family life, serves as the landing point for the central stair, where the children’s wing, master wing, entry, and interior and exterior living spaces converge.
-Large accordion-style doors open the living space to the covered courtyard, garden, and game room to create a dynamic indoor/outdoor space for entertaining guests.
+The northern wing holds the primary family spaces of living, kitchen, dining and master suite all nestled into the wooded surroundings.
+Ample windows deliver natural light and frame views while the family hearth anchors the embedded and carved brick form to the site.
+The kitchen, the hub of family life, serves as the landing point for the central stair, where the children’s wing, master wing, entry, and interior and exterior living spaces converge in a rich palette of wood.
+Large accordion doors open the living space to the bridge terrace and garden planters to create a dynamic indoor/outdoor space for daily family life and entertaining.

 Housing the children’s bedrooms and study spaces, the bridge wing formally slides into the northern family wing with a continuous redwood ceiling in the kitchen and a skylight on either side that allows the bridge to perfectly articulate its formal relationship.
 This playful structure gently sits on top of the southern wing, similar to a tree felled across a ravine striking a perfect balance on a hillside stone.
 The exposed trusses of the bridge are prevalent in every space of the upper level, providing striking expressive details.

 The Dogwoodtrot House is a striking modern home rendering material and structural expressiveness on a dynamic woodland hillside, organized around a central covered space that hearkens to the vernacular dogtrot typology in lieu of the overwrought context of suburbia.
 Strong interior and exterior connections emphasized by a 30’ clear span bridge of bedrooms defines the carefully articulated form of the home.